entangled90/fp-course/README.markdown

     > cabal test tasty --show-detail=direct --test-option=--pattern="List.headOr"

-In addition, GHCi may be used to run tasty tests.
+In addition, GHCi may be used to run tests using tasty.
 Assuming you have run `ghci` from the root of the project, you may do the following.
 Remember that GHCi has tab completion, so you can save yourself some typing.

-    > -- import the defaultMain function from Tasty - runs something of type TestTree
-    > import Test.Tasty (defaultMain)
-    >
-    > -- Load the test module you'd like to run tests for
+    λ> -- Load the tasty test runner and tests λ> :l test/TastyLoader.hs
-    > :l test/Course/ListTest.hs
-    >
-    > -- Browse the contents of the loaded module - anything of type TestTree
+    λ>
-    > -- may be run
+    λ> -- Tests may be referenced by module λ> tastyTest ListTest.headOrTest
-    > :browse Course.ListTest
-    >
-    > -- Run test for a particular function
-    > defaultMain headOrTest
+    λ> tastyTest OptionalTest.valueOrTest
+    λ> tastyTest tests

+#### `:reload` and run tests

+In addition there are custom `:courseTest` and `:tastyTest` commands defined in `.ghci` that will invoke `:reload` and then `courseTest` or `tastyTest`.

+For example:

+    λ> :tastyTest List.test_List

 #### doctest